Numerically Stable Softmax and Cross Entropy

 \]

-where \(p\) and \(q\) are our probability distributions represented as probability vectors (that is \(p_i\) and \(q_i\)are the probabilities of event \(i\) occuring for \(p\) and \(q\) respectively).
+where \(p\) and \(q\) are our probability distributions represented as probability vectors (that is \(p_i\) and \(q_i\) are the probabilities of event \(i\) occurring for \(p\) and \(q\) respectively).
+This video has a great explanation for cross entropy.

-- \(q\) is our predicted probabilities vector (i.e. the softmax of our network outputs): \(q = \text{softmax}(\hat{y})\)
+- \(q\) is our predicted probabilities vector (i.e. the softmax of our raw network outputs, also called logits, denoted as \(\hat{y}\)), that is \(q = \text{softmax}(\hat{y})\)

 - \(p\) is a one-hot encoded vector of our label, that is a probability vector that assigns 100% probability to the position \(y\) (our label for the correct class): \(p_i = \begin{cases} 1 & i = y \\ 0 & i \neq y \end{cases}\)

-In this setup, our cross entropy simplifies to:
+In this setup, cross entropy simplifies to:

 \[